Detecting Modeling Bias with Continuous Time Flow Models on Weak Lensing Maps: Methods and Datasets

 \subsubsection{Feature-level density estimation}

 In the feature-level density estimation, the high-dimensional field is first compressed into a low-dimensional feature vector, after which its probability density is estimated using a NF.
-Specifically, we employ two compressors: the Scattering Transform (ST) coefficients and a CNN trained with the VMIM loss \citep{VMIM}, which provide optimal performance for ad-hoc and learned summary statistics, respectively.
-The real-valued non-volume preserving transformations (RealNVP) \citep{2016arXiv160508803D} is then used as the NF density estimator.
+In this work, we employ two compressors: the Scattering Transform (ST) coefficients and a CNN trained with the VMIM loss \citep{VMIM}. {Specifically, the CNN-learned statistic has been shown to provide optimal performance in constraining cosmological parameters on Gaussian random fields and log-normal fields \cite{lucas2021lossless,lanzieri2025optimal}, while on non-linear weak lensing maps, it also achieves similar performance to field-level analysis \cite{2024JCAP...08..010S}}.
+After the compression, the real-valued non-volume preserving transformations (RealNVP) \citep{2016arXiv160508803D} is then used as the NF density estimator.

 \paragraph{ST Compressor} The ST coefficients, \(S_1\) and \(S_2\), are defined as

 Here, \(\bm{x}\) is the input field, $\ast$ denotes the convolution operation, \(\Psi\) represents the Morlet wavelet kernel (see e.g. Appendix~B of \cite{Cheng_2020} for details) and $\Phi$ is the Gaussian kernel to filter all small-scale fluctuations.
 The index \(j\) specifies the scale of the convolutional kernel with smaller \(j\) corresponding to more localized kernels while \(l\) defines its orientation.
 We select \(j=0\text{–}3\) and \(l=0\text{–}3\) to cover a broad range of scales and orientations, yielding 16 coefficients for \(S_{1}(j,l)\) and 96 coefficients for \(S_{2}(j_1,l_1,j_2,l_2)\), for a total feature vector length of 112.
 The ST coefficients are computed using \textsc{Kymatio}\footnote{\url{https://github.com/kymatio/kymatio}} \citep{Andreux_2020}.